wong030/pizzashop/PizzaToGo/README.md

 ### 2. UI

 The `ui` folder contains the user interface component of the PizzaToGo application.
 It interacts with the microservices in the `services` folder.
+The ui is hosted at `localhost:9080`